nsgLUMS/predict_DigitalLiteracy/README.md

 - For any questions or comments, please email ihsan.qazi@lums.edu.pk

 The 7 items/questions in the survey module and their response options are as follows:
  1. Are you able to search/google things online?
-Yes(1); No(0)
+[Response Options: Yes(1); No(0)]

-    How familiar are you with the following computer and Internet-related items?
+ - How familiar are you with the following computer and Internet-related items?
 Please choose a number between 1 and 5, where 1 represents no understanding and 5 represents full understanding of the item:

  2. Internet 1-5
  3. Browser 1-5
  4. PDF 1-5